NikManch/aidosd/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/AidosKuneen/aidosd/LICENSE)
 # aidosd

 aidosd is a deamon which acts as bitcoind for adk.
-For now impletented APIs are :
+For now implemented APIs are:

-## NOTE: DON'T USE MULTIPLE ACCOUTS.
+## NOTE: DON'T USE MULTIPLE ACCOUNTS.
 Account feature will be removed in a later version.

 * `getnewaddress`
 * `listaccounts`